Ea0011/TGraphNet/README.md

 ```

 ### TGraphNet traj

+Additionally, TGraphNet (traj) is trained to predict the global trajectory of the person in the 3D space.
+The architecture is identical to TGraphNet with only difference being that another regression head is used to estimate the position of the root (Hip) joint.

 The model checkpoint is located in `./models/stgcn/root_rel/root_rel.pth.tar` folder.
 To evaluate the model on Human3.6M using a checkpoint, please mention the path to the checkpoint in `./models/stgcn/root_rel/params.json` in `restore_file` key.
 Then run: